ivancizik/min-css-scrollbar-userscript/README.md

 To install:

-* Enable userscripts in Min and create a `userscripts` folder following [these instructions](https://github.com/minbrowser/min/wiki/userscripts), and save `min-css-scrollbar-userscript.js` inside it.
+* Enable userscripts in Min and create a `userscripts` folder following [these instructions](https://github.com/minbrowser/min/wiki/userscripts), and save `min-css-scrollbar-userscript.js` or `min-css-scrollbar-autohide-userscript.js` inside it.
 * Restart Min.